MicrosoftDocs/visualstudio-docs/docs/ide/solutions-and-projects-in-visual-studio.md

 ![Screenshot of Solution Explorer with two projects.](../ide/media/vs2015_solution_explorer.png)

+The toolbar across the top of **Solution Explorer** has buttons to switch from a solution view to a folder view, show hidden files, collapse all nodes, and more.

-Many menu commands are available from the right-click menu on various items in **Solution Explorer**.
+Many menu commands are available from the right-click context menu on various items in **Solution Explorer**.
 These commands include building a project, managing NuGet packages, adding a reference, renaming a file, and running tests, just to name a few.
-The toolbar across the top of **Solution Explorer** has buttons to switch from a solution view to a folder view, show hidden files, collapse all nodes, and more.

 To view a list of some of the icons that appear in Solution Explorer, see [Class View and Object Browser icons](class-view-and-object-browser-icons.md).